 The solution can’t be more screening or more of the same failing “treatments” and programs.

 The final report of the inquiry: The final report was given to Federal Parliament on 30 June 2020.
 By law it has to be tabled in Federal Parliament within 25 sitting days at which time it then becomes available to the public.
-Parliament are not sitting again until 4 August 2020, so it will not be available per parliament’s sitting calendar, until between 4th August and 28 October 2020.
-While it is not known the exact date it will be made public, Australia’s federal budget is now due to occur on 6 October 2020.
-If the Final Report has been released prior to the budget, it is expected psychiatry will campaign for funding for recommendations from this inquiry.
-Some recommendations would also be largely funded by State Governments such as the screening of the 1.25 million 0-3 year olds and 3 & 4 year olds mental health screening.
+While it is not known the exact date it will be made public, it is known that the report will not be tabled before mid-October.34 Some recommendations will be funded by Federal Parliament and some would also be largely funded by State Governments such as the screening of the 1.25 million 0-3 year olds and 3 & 4 year olds mental health screening.

 Visit, write, phone or email your Premier, Health Minister and Local state and federal members of parliament and please do the following: